 - 1/4 teaspoon ground black pepper

-Lightly coat the foil with baking spay, then arrange 2 springs of the rosemary down the middle.
+- Lightly coat the foil with baking spay, then arrange 2 sprigs of the rosemary down the middle.
 Cut one of the lemons into thin slices and arrange half the slices down the middle with the rosemary.
 Place the salmon on top.

 - Drizzle the salmon with the olive oil and sprinkle with the salt and pepper.
 Rub to coat, then scatter the garlic cloves over the top.
 Lay the remaining rosemary and lemon slices on top of the salmon.
 Juice the second lemon, then pour the juice over the top.